-For Louis DeJoy, USPS plan a reflection of hard choices and new realities
+For Louis DeJoy, USPS plan is a reflection of hard choices and new realities

 DeJoy: You could read the PRC ruling.
 I can’t tell you what the price increase would be.
 There’s a process for that, and we have to do a filing and get board approval.
 But if you study the PRC ruling and regulations, you could figure out what our potential ability is there.

 This plan is refining for lack of evolvement over the last 14 years and planning for where we want to be 10 years from now.
-And we do not believe that any of these changes that we are proposing or moving forward on are hugely impacting or changing the structure and the service of the of the Postal Service.
+And we do not believe that any of these changes that we are proposing or moving forward on are hugely impacting or changing the structure and the service of the Postal Service.
 We’re still delivering six days a week.
 That’s 160 million addresses.
 That’s a lot of miles every day.
 And that’s also where the opportunity is, because we want to deliver more to the American people, and that’s really what this plan is focused on.
 The strength of the organization is our delivery system, our retail network, 31,000 sites across the country, our carrier base, several hundred thousand carriers go into neighborhoods, in uniforms and nicely presented.
 That’s what we want to capitalize on, and we think we can.
 Part of it involves stabilizing our workforce.
 We know that there are head winds, but we’re prepared, we’re committed, and we think we have the logic and science and the analysis to define what we want to be, how we best serve the American people going forward.

 Bloom: For context, we’re not getting rich on this plan.
 Our aspiration is to break even.
-Our aspiration to do what Congress told us to do, which is live within our means and reinvest in the organization.
+Our aspiration is to do what Congress told us to do, which is live within our means and reinvest in the organization.
 That’s all we’re trying to do.

 The Post: This plan is based on the projection of package growth year over year.
 What have you learned that leads the Postal Service to believe that packages will grow at that rate, 6 to 11 percent year over year through 2025, especially with firms like Amazon, like FedEx building out their own delivery networks?

 DeJoy: We’ve learned a lot.
 The projections are economists’ projections that we use.
-We’ve learned that especially through the pandemic, the American people want to use the mail to ship packages.
+We’ve learned that, especially through the pandemic, the American people want to use the mail to ship packages.
 I mean, our volume was way up.
 We also learned that a big part of our infrastructure was not set up for it, and a big part of our infrastructure was the best at it.
 When you look at all the service issues that were in our network — that means ground transportation, air transportation and so forth — but if we got mail and packages to our delivery unit, even at the height of the pandemic, in the height of peak season, if it got to our delivery units, we delivered at like 97 percent of the time within a day.

 Postal workers are falsifying data, records show.
 Workers say it’s to boost on-time delivery statistics.